EM2030 SDG Gender Index: National Launches

 SDG Gender Index launch in Indonesia

-On 12 November 2018, EM2030 partner KAPAL Perempuan presented the SDG Gender Index findings in Indonesia (download report below).
+On 12 November 2018, EM2030 partner KAPAL Perempuan presented EM2030’s pilot SDG Gender Index and related country briefing report in Indonesia (download report below).
 Gender equality advocates from all sectors came together to support their work to end child marriage through data-driven advocacy.
 To kick off the event, KAPAL Perempuan symbolically used kitchen pots and pans to illustrate that women advocates are moving out of the home and onto the streets to demand for an end to child marriage.
 See the video below.

-The SDG Gender Index shows that Indonesia has the highest score on SDG 4 on education amongst EM2030’s focus countries.
+The pilot Index from 2018 showed that Indonesia has the highest score on SDG 4 on education amongst EM2030’s focus countries.
 However, amongst the group, Indonesia had the weakest commitment to gender equality in its National Constitution in 2017.

 What a way to start the morning in #Jakarta!